arrow_back

 As the facilitator, your job is to make it easier (Latin: facilis) for a group to achieve something.
 This can achieve consensus, to brainstorm solutions or to quickly ship a project.

-Equipt with this power, the facilitator can help the organisation to navigate change.
+Equipped with this power, the facilitator can help the organization to navigate change.
 One workshop at a time.

 Let's get to the bottom of this.
-But first, we need to understand what challenges the organisations of today are facing.
+But first, we need to understand what challenges the organizations of today are facing.

 1. The diversity challenge